Do you have a mailing list?

 - your message can be personalised with your recipient’s name

 - reports let you see which campaigns work and which don’t

-- you can segment your subscribers based on their interests
+- you can group your subscribers based on their interests

 How do I get people to sign up?

 The easiest way to begin with is to ask people!
 You could add your existing contacts too but send an initial email to them to ask if they want to stay on your list or not.

 Once you have your list up and running, it can be a good idea to offer subscribers something that they can only get by signing up to your list.
 It doesn’t have to be huge, but a 10% discount off their first order, a free e-book, or offer some tips that you have are all good to start with.

 You can also include signup boxes on your website and in your blog posts to make it easy for people to subscribe.

 Whatever method you choose, let your subscribers know what to expect when they sign up then they should stick around!
 If you’re going to send out a weekly email it’s best to let them know so they don’t feel bombarded.
 And remember to make your content interesting or useful (and preferably both!) to be successful.